Former USC philosopher Dallas Willard writes:

 3. Uttering prayers of worship to this god increases the probability that the god will show favor towards the hotel.

 Take statement 1.
 If it is true, then I, who think it is false, am wrong.
 Such is the nature of truth.
-The Hindu priest knows something I do not and, as such, I am logically excluded from such knowledge.
+The Hindu priest knows something I do not.
+I am logically excluded from such knowledge.